CIDRAM/CIDRAM/_docs/readme.en.md

 ##### 11.2.1 WEBFONTS

 Some custom themes, as well as the the standard UI ("user interface") for the CIDRAM front-end and the "Access Denied" page, may use webfonts for aesthetic reasons.
 Webfonts are disabled by default, but when enabled, direct communication between the user's browser and the service hosting the webfonts occurs.
-This may potentially involve communicating information such as the user's IP address, user agent, operating system, and other details available to the communication.
+This may potentially involve communicating information such as the user's IP address, user agent, operating system, and other details available to the request.
 Most of these webfonts are hosted by the Google Fonts service.

 *Relevant configuration directives:*
 - `general` -> `disable_webfonts`

 ##### 11.2.2 SEARCH ENGINE VERIFICATION

-When search engine verification is enabled, CIDRAM attempts to perform "forward DNS lookups" to ensure that inbound requests, which claim to be originating from search engines, are actually originating from search engines.
+When search engine verification is enabled, CIDRAM attempts to perform "forward DNS lookups" to verify whether requests claiming to originate from search engines are authentic.
 To do this, it uses the Google DNS service to attempt to resolve IP addresses from the hostnames of these inbound requests (in this process, the hostnames of these inbound requests is shared with the service).

 *Relevant configuration directives:*
 - `general` -> `search_engine_verification`

 ##### 11.2.3 GOOGLE reCAPTCHA

 CIDRAM optionally supports Google reCAPTCHA, providing a means for users to bypass the Access Denied page by completing a reCAPTCHA instance (more information about this feature is described earlier in the documentation, most notably in the configuration section).
 Google reCAPTCHA requires API keys in order to be work correctly, and is thereby disabled by default.
 It can be enabled by defining the required API keys in the package configuration.
 When enabled, direct communication between the user's browser and the reCAPTCHA service occurs.
-This may potentially involve communicating information such as the user's IP address, user agent, operating system, and other details available to the communication.
+This may potentially involve communicating information such as the user's IP address, user agent, operating system, and other details available to the request.
 The user's IP address may also be shared in communication between CIDRAM and the reCAPTCHA service when verifying the validity of a reCAPTCHA instance and verifying whether it was completed successfully.

 *Relevant configuration directives: Anything listed under the "recaptcha" configuration category.*